mguinada/shuffler_fm/README.md

 1. Fork it
 2. Create your topic branch (`git checkout -b my-topic-branch`)
 3. Add/change specs for your unimplemented feature or bug fix.
-4. Make sure specs fail ('bundle exec rake spec').
+4. Make sure specs fail by runnig `bundle exec rake spec`.
 If not return to step 3
 5. Hack it
-6. Make sure specs pass ('bundle exec rake spec').
+6. Make sure specs pass (`bundle exec rake spec`).
 If not return to step 5
 7. Do not change the version number, we will do that
 8. Add documentation for your feature or fix
-9. Run `bundle exec rake yard`.
+9. Run `bundle exec rake yard` and review the documentation.
 10. Commit your changes (`git commit -am 'Add some feature/fix'`)
 11. Push to the branch (`git push origin my-topic-branch`)
 12. Submit a pull request for your branch